alkampfergit/personal-blog/codewrecks/content/post/old/2009/08/team-foundation-server-and-excel.md

 [![image](https://www.codewrecks.com/blog/wp-content/uploads/2009/08/image-thumb16.png "image")](https://www.codewrecks.com/blog/wp-content/uploads/2009/08/image16.png)

 It is enough for you to install the team exploer, and you will get office integration.
-Excel shows a new tab in the ribbon named â€œTeamâ€ that permits you to work with team foundation server.
+Excel shows a new tab in the ribbon named *Team* that permits you to work with team foundation server.
 You can choose item specifying a standard workitem query, or you can directly create new workitem or load by id.
 As an example you can view all opened bugs.

 [![image](https://www.codewrecks.com/blog/wp-content/uploads/2009/08/image-thumb17.png "image")](https://www.codewrecks.com/blog/wp-content/uploads/2009/08/image17.png)